 Greensboro Hall: All-Female

 Greensboro Hall houses approximately 85 women on three floors.
 First-floor rooms are set up suite style with some private bathrooms.
-Second and third floor have community bathrooms.
+The second and third floors have community bathrooms.
 Lofts may be constructed in all rooms in Greensboro, but a loft application must be approved before move-in.
 Typical room dimensions in Greensboro are 12 feet wide by 12 feet deep with a private entryway and walk-in closet.
 Rooms include a desk area, sink, and one dresser per student.

 Hill Hall: Co-ed